mobilise-d/mobgap/docs/guides/project_structure.md

 ### Library Structure

-As the library aims to support multiple algorithms, each algorithm with similar function should be grouped into individual modules/folders (e.g. gait sequence detection , event detection, ...).
+As the library aims to support multiple algorithms, each algorithm with similar function should be grouped into individual modules/folders (e.g. gait sequence detection, event detection, ...).
 Each folder contains a `base.py` file that contains the base classes for the respective type of algorithm.
 The actual algorithms are implemented in separate "hidden" files (i.e. leading `_`) in the respective folder and the public functions and classes are imported in the `__init__.py` of the folder.